-Will I have both eyes treated at the same time for PRK?
+Will I have both eyes treated at the same time for LASEK or PRK?

 Yes.
 You will have both eyes treated at the same time when you have PRK or LASEK.
 Treating both eyes at the same time leads to a faster recovery and lets you enjoy your crystal-clear vision in less time!